Keep Cool In A Heatwave

-With temperatures rising to over 30 degrees, this weekend is looking hot!
-We’ve curated a few of our favourite tips to help get you through the first heatwave of summer 2017!
+We’ve curated a few of our favourite tips to help get you through the heat of summer!

 Only open windows when the temperature or humidity outside has dropped below that of your home.
 Keep your home cool and shaded by installing sturdy and light coloured curtains on windows facing the sun.
 This will reflect and block out intense heat and sunlight.